mazeitor/graphmongo/README.md

 #### TODO
 * Implement different metrics and measures like 'distances', 'connectivity', 'centrality', 'reciprocity and transitivity' and 'homophily, assortative mixing and similarity'
 * Implement use cases like link prediction
-* Convert the functions for grasping nodes like GetNodes and GetNeighbours as pipeline.
-Change list structure as input/output to GraphMongo.

 ```python
 ###get all nodes and fetch them